AlexKCheung/Book-List/README.md

 - requirements.txt: other libraries used in app
 - static/: static files like images, CSS files, etc.
 - templates/: HTML templates

+book_add.html, book_delete.html, book_failure.html, book_success.html can be deleted, code can be changed to reroute to these pages instead of keeping all the functionality on the list page.